highfidelity/hifi-content/readme.md

 hifi-content
 ========
 In this repository you'll find our content projects built for worlds that run on the High Fidelity platform.
 We welcome community contributions and you can find ongoing projects at [Worklist.net](https://worklist.net).
+You can find specific information about where specific content is used in the subdirectory readme files.

 If you find a small bug and have a fix, pull requests are welcome.
 If you'd like to get paid for your work, make sure you report the bug via a job on Worklist.

 Documentation
 =========
-Documentation is available at [docs.highfidelity.com].
+Documentation is available at [docs.highfidelity.com](https://docs.highfidelity.com).
 If you're just getting started with the platform, check out some of these pages to learn more:
 * [What is High Fidelity?](https://docs.highfidelity.com/get-started/what-is-high-fidelity)
 * [Get Started: Installation](https://docs.highfidelity.com/get-started/installation)
 * [Set up your Domain](https://docs.highfidelity.com/learn-with-us/setup-your-domain-to-build)